WildfireXIII/helpful-tips/readme.md

 ================================================================================
 ```

-This is useful if you want a readable and consistent way to make breaks in output logs: (without manually counting and copying/pasting the symbols like a pleb)
+This is useful if you want a readable and consistent way to make breaks in output logs:

 ```python
 >>> print("="*30, "TRAINING", "="*30)